ddayto21/lexi-gpt/README.md

 ## Overview

-This project is a **Book Search Application** that allows users to search for books using natural language queries.
-The application integrates with the **OpenLibrary Web Service** to fetch book data and uses a **Large Language Model (LLM)** to process queries and generate natural language responses.
-The goal is to provide a fast, intuitive search experience with response times under **1-3 seconds**.
+LexiGPT allows users to **search for books using natural language descriptions**.
+It integrates with the **OpenLibrary Web Service** to fetch book data and uses **LLMs to refine and enhance search results**.
+The goal is to deliver **fast, relevant recommendations** with response times under **1-3 seconds**.

 ---

 ## Problem Statement

-Users need a fast, intuitive way to search for books using natural language descriptions.
-The challenge is to build a system that can process these queries, fetch relevant data, and generate natural language responses within 1-3 seconds.
+Finding the right book can be challenging when you don't have an exact title or author in mind. **LexiGPT** solves this by **interpreting natural language queries, identifying key details, and retrieving relevant book recommendations** in real-time.

 ---

 ## Tech Stack

-The application follows a **client-server architecture**:
+LexiGPT follows a **client-server architecture** for **scalability and performance**.

 ### Frontend

 - **Tech Stack**: React, Fetch API (for HTTP requests)
 - **Core Features**:
-  - **Smart Search**: Supports natural language queries for intuitive book discovery.
+  - **Conversational Search** → Supports flexible, natural language queries.
-  - **Dynamic Recommendations**: Displays book titles, authors, and summaries based on user input.
+  - **Dynamic Recommendations** → Displays book titles, authors, and summaries based on user input.
-  - **Responsive UI**: Optimized for both desktop and mobile devices.
+  - **Responsive UI** → Optimized for desktop and mobile.

 ### Backend

 - **Tech Stack**:
-  - **Python**: FastAPI
-  - **Docker**: Containerization
+  - **FastAPI** → High-performance Python backend.
-  - **LLM API**: HF API, OpenAI API
+  - **LLM APIs** → Uses OpenAI, DeepSeek, and HF APIs for query processing.
+  - **Docker** → Containerized for portability.
 - **Core Features**:
-  - **Query Understanding**: The LLM extracts key details from user queries.
+  - **Query Understanding** → Extracts structured details (title, author, genre) from user input.
-  - **Information Retrieval**: Calls the OpenLibrary API to fetch relevant book metadata.
-  - **Response Generation**: Summarizes book descriptions and crafts natural language responses.
+  - **Information Retrieval** → Fetches book metadata from OpenLibrary.
+  - **AI-Enhanced Responses** → Summarizes and ranks recommendations using LLMs.
-  - **Caching for Performance**: Frequently searched queries are cached, reducing API calls and improving response times.
+  - **Caching for Performance** → Stores frequent queries to reduce API calls and improve speed.

+---

 ---